ga4gh/va-spec/schema/va-spec/core-im/def/DataItem.rst

        *  - recordMetadata
           - None
           - 0..1
-          -
+          - Metadata that applies to a specific concrete record of information as encoded in a particular system.
        *  - subtype
           - `Coding <../../gks-common/core.json#/$defs/Coding>`_
           - 0..1
           - A specific type of data the DataItem object represents (e.g. a specimen count, a patient weight, an allele frequency, a p-value, a confidence score)
        *  - value
           - string
           - 1..1